 Meet with an Advisor.
-Each student should plan ahead to take the necessary classes to graduate.
+Each student should plan to take the necessary classes to graduate.

-In Mid-March students will receive a letter regarding the commencement ceremony.
+In Mid-March students will receive an email notifying them of their pending graduation status, as well as a notification regarding the commencement ceremony.

 Register to Participate.
 Visit the Grad Central website to say you will be attending commencement.